QTM 350 - Data Science Computing

 colon-delimited list of minimum column widths.

-columns have changeable widths.
-The fields are, in
+Not all columns have changeable widths.
+The fields

-order: inode, block count, number of links, user name,
+are, in order: inode, block count, number of links,

-LS_SAMESORT If this variable is set, the --tt option sorts the names
+LS_SAMESORT If this variable is set, the -t option sorts the

-of files with the same modification timestamp in the
+names of files with the same modification timestamp

-same sense as the time sort.
-See the description of
+in the same sense as the time sort.
+See the

 TERM The CLICOLOR and COLORTERM functionality depends on a